- Download our Moving to Antwerp Guide (PDF)

-Antwerp is generally an easy city to navigate.
-It’s a compact metropolis and De Lijn, the public transport company, operates a comprehensive network of buses and trams.
+Antwerp is generally an easy city to navigate as it's a compact metropolis.
+De Lijn, the public transport company, operates a comprehensive network of buses and trams.
+Walking around Antwerp is also pleasant.
+Much of the picturesque city centre is demarcated as pedestrian zones.
 Expats wanting to travel out of the city can catch a train operated by the national railway service.

-Buses in Antwerp
+Public transport in Antwerp

-Trams and pre-metro in Antwerp
+Trams and pre-metro

 The pre-metro, which runs underground as well as on surface lines, is part of the tram system that covers Antwerp and its surrounding suburbs.
 All trams use the same tickets as buses.
 The most prominent stops are Diamant station, below the central train station, and Groenplaats, from where the line continues west under the Scheldt River to the Van Eeden station.

-Taxis and ride-sharing services in Antwerp
+Taxis in Antwerp

 Cycling in Antwerp